clovisphere/compiler-rb/README.md

 # A compiler (written in Ruby).

-> It'd probably be called a "transpiler" 🤭
+> It should probably be called a "transpiler" 🤭

 ```console
 comnpiler.rb       # The compiler